William Farrar (councillor): Move to Jordan's Journey and marriage

-During the Powhatan surprise attack, ten settlers on Farrar's land on the Appomattox River were killed.
+In 1621/1622, the Powhatan launched a surprise attack on the colony.
+Ten settlers on Farrar's land on the Appomattox River were killed.
 However, Farrar survived and got to Samuel Jordan's settlement at Beggars Bush, part of the plantation known as Jordan's Journey.
-After the attack, William Farrar stayed at Jordan's Journey as it had become a relatively safe fortified rallying place for the survivors.
+After the attack, William Farrar stayed at Jordan's Journey, which had become a fortified rallying place for the survivors.